 Can Over-Consuming Salt Damage Our Bones?

-Dietary prevention of osteoporosis is really important.
+Dietary prevention of bone loss is really important.
 And some researchers do believe that eating too much salt can negatively impact your bones.

 Many experts believe that high salt diets lead to more sodium chloride and calcium being excreted from our bodies.
 This can have a negative effect on bone mass, especially at the hip and ankle.⁵